awsdocs/amazon-rekognition-developer-guide/doc_source/video.md

 ## Amazon Rekognition Video API overview<a name="video-api-overview"></a>

 Amazon Rekognition Video processes a video that's stored in an Amazon S3 bucket\.
 The design pattern is an asynchronous set of operations\.
-You start video analysis by calling a `Start` operation such as [StartLabelDetection](API_StartLabelDetection.md)\.
+You start video analysis by calling a `Start` operation such as [ StartLabelDetection ](API_StartLabelDetection.md)\.
 The completion status of the request is published to an Amazon Simple Notification Service \(Amazon SNS\) topic\.
 To get the completion status from the Amazon SNS topic, you can use an Amazon Simple Queue Service \(Amazon SQS\) queue or an AWS Lambda function\.
-After you have the completion status, you call a `Get` operation, such as [GetLabelDetection](API_GetLabelDetection.md), to get the results of the request\.
+After you have the completion status, you call a `Get` operation, such as [ GetLabelDetection ](API_GetLabelDetection.md), to get the results of the request\.

 The following diagram shows the process for detecting labels in a video that's stored in an Amazon S3 bucket\.
 In the diagram, an Amazon SQS queue gets the completion status from the Amazon SNS topic\.
 Alternatively, you can use an AWS Lambda function\.